 The Faculty and the University as a whole operate 'low-wall' principles for research groupings and centres with the aim of encouraging cross-disciplinary research and integrative approaches to major scientific questions.
 This places the School within a powerful and productive scientific environment that encourages and supports research and research-training at the highest level.

 We apply our research outcomes for societal benefit.
-For example, we have:
+For example:

 School of Biomedical Sciences,